Paternity Legal Services in Idaho

 For the mother, establishing paternity provides access to child support and other financial resources, as well as the ability to seek assistance through legal avenues for the child’s upbringing.

-For the father, it grants important rights such as custody, visitation, and the ability to make decisions about the child’s future while also creating opportunities for emotional bonding and fulfilling his legal responsibilities to support and care for his child.
+For the father, it grants important rights such as custody and visitation, and the ability to make decisions about the child’s future while also creating opportunities for emotional bonding and fulfilling his legal responsibilities to support and care for his child.

 Methods of Establishing Paternity